MrYKenz/django-sqlite-web-app/README.md

-# django-sqlite-web-app
+# django-sqlite-web-app :snake:

-Basic Django 2.0 SQLite Web Application
+Basic Django 2.0 Web Application using an SQLite Database

-Created for educational purposes
+:books: Created for educational purposes